scalingdata/gowinlog/README.md

 Installation
 =======

-gowinlog uses cgo, and requires `evt.h` on the lib path.
+gowinlog uses cgo, so it needs gcc, and `evt.h` must be available.
 Installing [MinGW-w64](http://mingw-w64.yaxm.org/doku.php) should satisfy both requirements.
 Make sure the Go architecture and GCC architecture are the same.

 Usage
 =======

 In Go, create a watcher and subscribe to some log channels.
+Subscriptions can start at the beginning of the log, at the most recent event, or at a bookmark.
 Events and errors are coerced into Go structs and published on the `Event()` and `Error()` channels.
-Every channel maintains a bookmark which can be stored and used to resume processing at the last message.
+Every event includes a `Bookmark` field which can be stored and used to resume processing at the same point.

 ``` Go
 package main